Are you looking for ways for you and your family to

 I use different tools including talking therapy, play-therapy, drama and movement therapy, creative arts, sand-tray, puppetry etc. My approach is Integrative, meaning I use a combination of approaches, bringing together different elements of specific therapies according to the needs of each young person I am working with.
 For example, I incorporate elements of person-centred therapy, attachment theory, relational therapy, trauma informed therapy, psychodynamic theory, mindfulness.

-I am passionate working with parents and respect their hard work and the challenges that come with parenthood.
+I also enjoy working with parents and respect their hard work and the challenges that come with parenthood.
 From my experience, I can tell that parents try to do their best for their child to thrive and be happy.
 Sometimes, however, they can face challenges with their child’s behaviour, and they may need support and guidance.
 Or they may realize that something is getting in the way of their relationship with their child and need a space to reflect on it.
 As a counsellor, I work closely with parents to assist and support them to develop strategies to build a secure and resilient relationship with their child.
 I strongly believe that working together can provide the best chances for young people to achieve their potential and develop their resilience, find their own path, and become well-rounded individuals.